nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-17-migrating-data-from-fogbugz-to-tfs-2012-using-the-tfs-integration-platform/index.md

 ---
 title: Migrating data from FogBugz to TFS 2012 using the TFS Integration Platform
+description: "Learn how to migrate data from FogBugz to TFS 2012 using a custom CSV adapter.
+Streamline your upgrade process with expert tips and practical guidance."
 date: 2012-07-17
 creator: Martin Hinshelwood
 id: "6202"